 The Icelandic highlands are the country’s interior, completely uninhabited and inaccessible for most of the year.
 From the partial snow covering, the map’s mission takes place in late autumn or early spring.
 Visitors can only enter the highlands from June to September.

-As well as limited timing, you’ll also need a 4x4 vehicle to access the highlands via F-roads.
+As well as limited timing, you’ll also need to rent a 4x4 vehicle to access the highlands via F-roads.
 These are unpaved gravel roads with river crossings, so be prepared for a bumpy ride.
 But once you reach the campsites at the top, you’ll instantly realize it’s well worth the journey.
 Multicolored rhyolite mountains, natural hot springs and great hiking trails await you.

 While it’s unlikely you’ll find a military facility in the highlands, you will experience incredible natural views.
 Make sure you have plenty of food and water with you, because there is very limited access to supplies.
 Fill your petrol tank or fully charge your electric car before joining an F-road.